 Toronto's 2018 municipal election is now finished.
 During the campaign, RaBIT worked to ensure that the mayor and city council we elected on October 22nd understood the benefits of ranked ballots and were committed to using them for the 2022 election.

 One of the ways we did this was by are asking all candidates for mayor and for city council to take the following Candidate Pledge:

 As a candidate in the 2018 Toronto election, I pledge that, if elected, I will support, advance, and vote in favour of those actions required for ranked ballots to be used in the 2022 Toronto elections.

-The following candidates have taken the Candidate Pledge.
 Below you will also find links to each race for more detail.
 If you'd like more information about our Candidate Pledge campaign, please click here.

 On September 16, 2016, all 444 of Ontario’s municipalities gained the ability to adopt a ranked ballot voting system for their municipal elections.

 Ranked ballots offer the residents of Toronto the opportunity to make a small, simple change to our electoral system that will make our politics more fair, diverse, inclusive, and friendly.

 As a Torontonian, I’m calling on Toronto City Council to adopt ranked ballots for Toronto’s municipal elections as soon as possible.

 RaBIT is 100% powered by volunteers and always welcoming new hands on deck.
 Whether you'd like to spread the word about ranked ballots, help out with research, or write letters to your councillor, we've got the right opportunity for you.